 Cycling is an excellent way to strengthen your leg muscles and all the muscles which support cycling such as the glutes, hamstrings, quadriceps, calves, and the abdominal muscles.

 However, this does not mean that the bike will make you bulk up.
 The bike is not adapted to muscle building and will not have that effect on your body.
 So if you are looking to keep trim and toned, the biking may be the option for you.

 First is the fact that since riding the stationary bike is not a weight-bearing exercise, you will not lose as many calories on the bike as you will on the treadmill.
-This means that it will take you longer to achieve the same weight loss goals as the person using the treadmill, if all other factors are held constant.
+This means that it will take you longer to achieve the same weight loss goals as the person using the treadmill if all other factors are held constant.

 Another issue that some people encounter is that a stationary bike is just not as comfortable as a treadmill.
-If you a bigger or smaller then average, a bike may not be as accomodating as a treadmill, which is made for everyone.
+If you a bigger or smaller then average, a bike may not be as accommodating as a treadmill, which is made for everyone.

 It is difficult to pick one of the two exercise equipment and claim that it is the best for weight loss.
-This is because each of them has their own advantages and disadvantages and it also depends on the weight loss goals and fitness goals that you are looking forward to achieve.
+This is because each of them has their own advantages and disadvantages and it also depends on the weight loss goals and fitness goals that you are looking forward to achieving.